Looking for a quick centerpiece for Thanksgiving? An Autumn European Dish Garden is quick & easy to make!

 Since the two poinsettias are the largest of the plants, I decided to place them towards the back of the arrangement.

-Next, I added a 4 inch pot angel vine in the empty spot.
+Next, I added a 4 inch pot of angel vine in the empty spot.
 I like to use the “thriller, spiller and filler” method of planting.
 In simple terms, the thriller is the focal point, the spiller adds motion and the filler fills in the “holes”.
 This time, I used a few pods to act as the filler.

 Once these plants were in place, I realized I only had room for the 4 1/2 inch Kalanchoe!